-Ahead of the annual World Heritage Committee meeting, IUCN submits its recommendations regarding the inscriptions of new sites following a rigorous evaluation process through which it works with members on the ground, scientific experts, independent feedback and desk reviews.
+IUCN is its Advisory Body on nature.
+Ahead of the annual World Heritage Committee meeting, IUCN submits its recommendations regarding the inscription of new sites following a rigorous evaluation process through which it works with members on the ground, scientific experts, independent feedback and desk reviews.
 IUCN also submits “state of conservation” reports for sites under threat or sites that are already on the danger list or that it considers should be.